cyanogilvie/reuri/README.md

     The requested *param* is not defined in the query part of the supplied URI value, and no default was provided.
   - **REURI** **BAD\_OFFSET** *param* *offset*
     The specified *offset* wasn’t valid for *param* in the supplied URI.
+  - **REURI** **CONFLICT**
+    The requested update could not be performed because it would move the state represented by the uri out of the range that can be serialised (like setting a host when the uri has a relative path).
   - **REURI** **UNBALANCED\_PARAMS**
     The supplied set of parameters isn’t even.
 Each parameter name must have a matching value.